MicrosoftEdge/JsDbg/FEATURES.md

 ![AXTree: Form type exploration](./features/typeexplorer_1.png "AXTree: Form type exploration")

-The second way is explore information across all objects of a particular type.
+The second way is to explore information across all objects of a particular type.
 Below is an example of the type explorer being used with the CCLayerTree extension - an extension to view the layer tree - to look at the position of all layers.

 ![CCLayerTree: All layers type exploration](./features/typeexplorer_2.png "CCLayerTree: All layers type exploration")